human-pangenomics/hpp_production_workflows/coverage/README.md

 ```
 `${ALT_FILTERED_BAM}` is the bam file with no alignments that contain alternative alleles and `${ALT_BAM}` includes the removed alignments.

-### 6. Run Paritioner on the alignments with no alternative allele
+### 6. Run Flagger on the alignments with no alternative allele
-`${ALT_FILTERED_BAM}` produced in the previous step will be used as a new input for Partitioner.
+`${ALT_FILTERED_BAM}` produced in the previous step will be used as a new input for Flagger.
 This step is same as the 3rd step except that the input bam file here does not have the alternative-contained alignments.

-### 7. Combine the Partitioner outputs in steps 3 and 6
+### 7. Combine the Flagger outputs in steps 3 and 6
-The partitioner outputs in steps 3 and 6 are expected to have a huge overlap but they are not the same.
+The Flagger outputs in steps 3 and 6 are expected to have a huge overlap but they are not the same.
 As an example one region that was detected as collapsed in step 3 may be categorized as haploid in step 6.
 This component change is showing that the flagged region is assembled correctly but
 its homologous region in the other haplotype is not assembled correctly and that's why the reads from the other haplotype aligned there.
-So by combining these two sets of partitioner output it is possible to infer more information about the unreliable blocks in the assembly.
+So by combining these two sets of Flagger output it is possible to infer more information about the unreliable blocks in the assembly.

 The patitioner output is a gzipped tar file that contain 4 bed files one for each component.
 ```